salrashid123/confidential_space/README.md

 In certain cases, the actual code that is executed inside the container maybe considered sensitive (eg, some specific formula, ML model, etc).

-If this is the case, you do not want the Operator to have access to download the container image at all.
-In this repo, the operator was already given access to the image through the binding:
+If this is the case, you do not want the Operator to have access to download the container image that includes this code in raw form.

+In this repo, the operator was already given access to download the image through the IAM binding we performed earlier (i.,e the operator alrady controls this service account and can unilaterally download the container image):

 ```bash
 gcloud artifacts repositories add-iam-policy-binding repo1 \